afeld/tech-foundations/README.md

 We won't use the full $50 credit for this class, so you're welcome to take advantage of the remainder for other things.
 If you use it up, you'll start spending against your [Free Trial](https://cloud.google.com/free).
 Beyond that, you'll have to [pay](https://cloud.google.com/billing/docs/how-to/payment-methods).

+## Cleanup

+At the end of the course:

+1. Delete all rows from `terraform/students.csv`.
+1. Delete the `instructors` local values.
+1. Run `terraform apply -parallelism=400`

 ## Troubleshooting students

 Instructors should have access to all student Projects.
 In the selector in the top of the nav bar, switch to their Project; the name ends with their UNI.